 FLEA & TICK POLICY

 Our policy is to give a flea & tick bath to all pets that have fleas or ticks.
 If you know your pet has fleas or ticks, please tell us as soon as you come into the shop.
 If we discover the fleas or ticks after you leave, we will attempt to contact you, but will proceed with the flea & tick bath even if we can't reach you.
-The additional charge for a flea & tick bath is $10.
+The additional charge for a flea & tick bath is $10 to $15.
 NOTE: If you are going to apply a topical flea & tick treatment to your dog or cat after we've groomed him, please wait several days before applying the treatment.
 Skin can be more sensitive to treatments immediately following a grooming, and applying a flea & tick product could produce a reaction.
 If you suspect your dog or cat is having a bad reaction to a flea & tick treatment, immediately rinse him off thoroughly with tap water, then contact your veterinarian for further advice.